gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 I have hinted at some of these throughout the article, but let's recap them and write them down together.

-### Can't render to a smaller resolution pixel buffer when foveation is enabled
+### Can't Render to a Smaller Resolution Pixel Buffer when Foveation is Enabled

 Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
 Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
 That is a performance optimisation.
 Apple for example has the [MetalFX](https://developer.apple.com/documentation/metalfx) upscaler that allows us to render to a smaller pixel buffer and upscale it back to native resolution.
 That is not possible when rendering on visionOS with foveation enabled due to the [`rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
 That property is set internally by Compositor Services when a new `LayerRenderer` is created based on whether we turned on the [`isFoveationEnabled`](https://developer.apple.com/documentation/compositorservices/layerrenderer/configuration-swift.struct/isfoveationenabled) property in our layer configuration.
 We don't have a say in the direct creation of the `rasterizationRateMaps` property.
 We can not use smaller viewport sizes sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps because the viewport dimensions will not match.
 We can not change the dimensions of the predefined rasterization rate maps.